WheelR00t/TP5/tp5.md

 Routeur :

 ````
-PS C:\Users\titda> ssh wheelroot@10.5.1.254
-The authenticity of host '10.5.1.254 (10.5.1.254)' can't be established.
-ED25519 key fingerprint is SHA256:u3x04ZXl+bU5UtqCZfCfsYTGjtM9wlrBqYK4U/gmfh8.
-This key is not known by any other names.
-Are you sure you want to continue connecting (yes/no/[fingerprint])? y
-Please type 'yes', 'no' or the fingerprint: y
-Please type 'yes', 'no' or the fingerprint: yes
-Warning: Permanently added '10.5.1.254' (ED25519) to the list of known hosts.
-wheelroot@10.5.1.254's password:
-Last login: Mon Oct 14 15:20:18 2024
 [wheelroot@localhost ~]$ ip a
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000
     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00